|Bryan Campus||(979) 436-9000|

 DISABLED VETERANSAll Veterans with Disabilities, Congressional Medal of Honor Recipients, Former Prisoners of War, Pearl Harbor Survivors, and Purple Heart Recipients whose vehicles display the special license plates issued by the Texas Department of Transportation are exempt from the payment of fees for any university parking permit for which they are otherwise eligible.
 All members of the Health Science Center who wish to bring a vehicle on campus are required to obtain a parking permit (limited to one free HSC permit per customer).
 Contact TAMHSC Parking Services for required documentation.

 - Students and part-time faculty do not have reserved individual spaces in garages.

 - Parking assignments are made based on date-of-hire and taken in sequential order as spaces become available.

-- The parking manager makes all parking space assignments; no one else can promise availability or time frames.
+- The parking manager makes all parking space assignments.

 - Depending on the campus, new hires (faculty and staff) could experience a waiting period for assigned parking.

 - New employees are expected to have purchased a proper permit by their second day of employment.
 Display receipt on vehicle dashboard until permit arrives in the mail.

 - Visitor parking is for visitors to the TAMHSC campus.
 These spaces are not to be used for short-term parking.